razage/harmonia-archives/aliens/velari.md

 quote:
   text: "The Velari see beyond the veil of the material, their minds as sharp as their bodies are fragile—a duality to be both harnessed and feared."
-  author: "Astral Security Analyst Quintus Aelius"
+  author: "Quintus Aelius, Astral Security Analyst"
 ---